 - salt and freshly ground black pepper

-- 1 tsp fresh or ½ tsp dried thyme leaves
+- 1 teaspoon fresh or ½ teaspoon dried thyme leaves

 - small knob of butter